alessap/single_molecule_force_spectroscopy/README.md

-This script has been used in these articles:
+This script has been used in these works:

 **Excitonic Coupling Modulated by Mechanical Stimuli** Pirrotta, A., Solomon, G. C., Franco, I., & Troisi, A. (2017). *The Journal of Physical Chemistry Letters*, 4326–4332.